kalekundert/bind_dna/notebook/validate_exonuclease_assay/attach_dna_to_dcas9_via_huh_tag/try_longer_ori/notes.rst

   It's also worth noting that the ori sequence used by Jorge is actually wrong: the real ori begins with "tAAG" not "taAAG".

-I'm going to try two sequences: One based on the genome and one based on exactly what Jorge told me.
-That way, if it doesn't work (and I don't think it will), I'll feel comfortable asking Jorge for help.
+I'm going to try two sequences:

+- o204: the native genome context
+- o205: exactly what Jorge told me (with N replaced by A).